LSEG-API-Samples/Article.EMA.Java.MarketPriceSubscriber/README.md

 ### Run the *build* script

-Once these environment variables setup and hardcoded values are properly set, you must run the *build.bat* or the *build.ksh* script to build the _ValueAddObjectsForEMA_ and the _MarketPriceSubscriber_ application.
+Once these environment variables setup and hardcoded values are properly set, you must run the *build-with-esdk-x.x.x.bat* or the *build-with-esdk-x.x.x.ksh* script to build the _ValueAddObjectsForEMA_ example library and the _MarketPriceSubscriber_ application.

+_**Notes:** The build script to be used must match the version of your installed Elektron SDK.
+For example: If you installed Elektron SDK 1.1.1 on a Windows machine then you should use the "build-with-esdk-1.1.x.bat" script.
+On the other hand, if you installed Elektron SDK 1.2.2 on a Linux machine then you should use the "build-with-esdk-1.2.2.ksh" script._

-**Note:** Alternatively to the build scripts, you can use the NetBeans IDE to build the applications.
-NetBeans 8.2 project files are provided with the applications source code.
+_Alternatively to the build scripts, you can use the NetBeans IDE to build the applications.
+NetBeans 8.2 project files are provided with the applications source code._

 ## <a id="running-the-marketpricesubscriber"></a>Running the _MarketPriceSubscriber_